nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Upgrade your hiring process with **JABPro (JobApplicationsBook Pro)**, a CLI based desktop app that allows you to:

-* easily manage applicant applications
+* easily manage applicant applications,
-* schedule interviews
+* schedule interviews,
-* gain valuable insights on their interview performance From interns to full-time roles, software to marketing, JABPro’s versatile interface allows you to keep track of all kinds of job applicants in various industries.
+* and gain valuable insights on their interview performance! <br>

+From interns to full-time roles, software to marketing, JABPro’s versatile interface allows you to keep track of all kinds of job applicants in various industries.

 **If you are a Hiring Manager, looking to improve your applications management workflow, JABPro is the tool for you!**